prozolic/CsToml/README.md

 Serialize and deserialize `TomlDocument`
 ---

-By specifying `TomlDocument`, serialization and deserialization can be performed while preserving the TOML data structure.
 Call `CsTomlSerializer.Deserialize<TomlDocument>(tomlText)` to deserialize a UTF-8 string (`ReadOnlySpan<byte>` or `ReadOnlySequence<byte>`) in TOML format.
+By using `TomlDocument` for the type parameter, serialization/deserialization can be performed while preserving the TOML data structure.
-The second argument is `CsTomlSerializerOptions`, which does not need to be specified explicitly at this time.
+The second argument is `CsTomlSerializerOptions`, which need not be specified explicitly in `CsTomlSerializer.Deserialize`.
 It may be used to add optional features in the future.

-Call `CsTomlSerializer.Serialize` to Serialize `TomlDocument`.
-You can return a ByteMemoryResult or get a utf8 byte array via `IBufferWriter<byte>`.

 ```csharp
 var tomlText = @"